ArvindGuruRK/construction_3d_plan/README.md

-# builderAI
+# Construction AI

-Welcome to builderAI, an AI-powered 3D floor plan generation tool.
+Welcome to Construction AI, an AI-powered 3D floor plan generation tool.
 This application allows you to configure various parameters for a floor plan and generate multiple 3D variations using generative AI.

 ## Tech Stack